rossilor95/peak-range-app/README.md

 Note that in the actual data files there are no comments.
 An example of data file can be found [here](src/test/resources/data/test.txt).

 The scientists want to write an application that can find the time interval with the maximum occurrence of anomalous events during a given day.
-We call this interval *Events Peak*.
+We call this time interval the *Peak Interval*.

-This is when Events Peak Finder comes into play!
+This is when the **Peak Interval Finder** comes into play!